AlejandroGorgues/AstroCabTools/docs/mrs_spec_chan_tutorial.rst

 .. _figure2:
 .. figure:: _static/proj2-in2.PNG

-Because the specturm is added to the list of the ones that are going to be loaded once its corresponding checkbox has been checked, it's also possible to select different spectra from different directories pressing the "Select DIrectory" button again to change it.
+Because the specturm is added to the list of the ones that are going to be loaded once its corresponding checkbox has been checked, it's also possible to select different spectra from different directories pressing the "Select Directory" button again to change it.

 Once the spectra have been selected, the user can click on the "Accept" button to load them or to click on the "Cancel" button to close it and remove the spectra selected if any have been selected (see :numref:`figure3`).